periode/thesis/notes.md

 - referring to software itself **done** > hardware, language, algorithm
 - referring to the environment in which software exists > problem domain, collaborators
 - - productive software **done**
-- - - need to identify the place of uselessness in productivity **yes! important**
+- - - need to identify the place of uselessness in productivity **yes! important** (that's what the russian says: that beauty is essential to motivation)
 - - is it relevant that the domain of application of software can always expand? (from a computational perspective, and from a practical perspective)
 - - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity"). we also need to assess **what** it is that it is intended to do.